Comprehensive Guide

 Pitfall #6: Choosing Technology Before Use Case

-Problem: Falling in love with specific technology ("we need blockchain and AI!") without solving real problems
+Problem: Falling in love with specific technology without solving real problems

 Pitfall #7: Ignoring Ethical and Privacy Concerns